elongberg/WifiWizard/README.md

 # WifiWizard

+Version 0.2.13
+-Android M+: binds all traffic to wifi network on connectNetwork called

 Version 0.2.12
 -Fixed some issues with sending a second callback, particularly on invalid data -Fixed permission requesting on Android M